Damian Willemse: Personal life, philanthropy and activism

-By partnering with the non profit, One Tree Planted and sponsors such as, Vida e Caffe and Adidas, Damian Willemse has worked to make an environmental and social impact in South Africa, while also supporting the global reforestation movement to address climate change through nature-based solutions.
-Willemse, along with teammate, Siya Kolisi, is also a global ambassador for Adidas’ Run for the Oceans campaign.
+Through partnerships with organisations such as One Tree Planted and sponsors including Vida e Caffè and Adidas, Willemse has contributed to reforestation and environmental awareness initiatives in South Africa.
+He has also supported global climate-focused campaigns, and alongside teammate Siya Kolisi serves as an ambassador for Adidas’ Run for the Oceans programme.

 Willemse is the younger brother of Ramone Samuels, also a professional rugby union player.
 Both brothers were members of the squad that won the 2017 Currie Cup Premier Division.